Sampson-Lee/DSCT/README.md

 ```

 ## Citation
-If you find this project is helpful, please cite our paper and star our reposity.
+If you find this project is helpful, please consider cite our paper and star our reposity.
 Many thanks.

 ```
 @inproceedings{li2024two,